Tea for Plants / Tea for the Planet

-Much like herbal teas, compost tea can be simply described as a water extraction of compost; compost soaked in water to extract the many beneficial nutrients and more importantly the diverse biology present in good quality compost.
+Much like herbal teas, compost tea can simply be described as a water extraction of compost; compost soaked in water to extract the many beneficial nutrients and more importantly the diverse micro-biology present in good quality compost.
 Once suspended into a liquid solution, the beneficial organisms in the liquid compost can easily be applied to soil, turf, leaf surfaces, compost heaps, ponds or other natural systems.

 Why Compost Tea?

 "The point of applying compost tea is to return the biology that should be present, to grow the desired plants with as little effort as possible.
 There can be no question that presence of beneficial organisms improves plant growth" -Dr. Elaine Ingham et al, 1985, USDA Soil Biology Primer, 1995.
 Dr. Elaine Ingham has been a leading researcher and authority on the subject of compost tea, working to identify target organisms necessary for healthy agricultural and ecological systems.